lipichandrakar/lipichandrakar/README.md

 ### ✨ *“How does prompt framing influence the expression of socio-demographic bias in responses from large language models?”*

 - Prompt engineering templates for identity-based evaluation
-- Sentiment & fairness analysis across multiple LLMs (ChatGPT, Perplexity)
+- Sentiment & fairness analysis across multiple LLMs (ChatGPT, Qwen)
 - Using **TextBlob**, **VADER**, and **Fairlearn** for NLP auditing
-- Conference paper preparation in progress

 ---